vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/02-using-configmap.md

 1. Review the following lecture materials:

-    - Environment Variables and Backing Services #14 ([Slides](https://docs.google.com/presentation/d/1V6GT1FHzCVe4W0-7UASC7F84WghlK77M7PnHBBOBRC0))
+    - Environment Variables and Backing Services - Lecture #14 ([Slides](https://docs.google.com/presentation/d/1V6GT1FHzCVe4W0-7UASC7F84WghlK77M7PnHBBOBRC0))

 1. Make sure you are in your `~/exercises/pal-tracker` directory now in both of your terminal windows,